Menopause in the workplace: Background

 The average age for the menopause transition is 51.
 Women over the age of 50 are a growing demographic in the workforce.
 14 million working days are lost to menopause each year in the UK.
 Around 900,000 women have left jobs in the UK because of menopause symptoms making continuing work impossible.

+A June 2023 study by the Mayo Clinic estimated an annual loss of $1.8 billion in the United States due to workdays missed as a result of menopause symptoms.
+This was one of the largest studies to date examining the impact of menopause symptoms on work outcomes.
+The research concluded there was a strong need to improve medical treatment for menopausal women and make the workplace environment more supportive to avoid such productivity losses.